openworm/org.geppetto.docs/source/geppettomodel.md

 DomainModel (to specify what domain is declaring that particular type).

 The Geppetto Meta-model defines a set of types to represent dynamic systems.
-These types can be used by every developer that wish to extend Geppetto to add support for a particular modeling specification.
+These types can be used by every developer that wishes to extend Geppetto to add support for a particular modeling specification.

+StateVariableType and
-A Quantity defines the result of a measure.
-When we associate a Unit to a Quantity we obtain a PhysicalQuantity.
-StateVariableType and ParameterType define respectively a state variable and a parameter of a system.
+ParameterType define respectively a state variable and a parameter of a system.
 Dynamics describes the dynamics of the system specifying a Function and a PhysicalQuantity as initalCondition.
 A Function is defined as an Expression and a list of Arguments.

+An ArrayType defines a type that when instantiated will result in multiple instances of the type of the array to be created.
+After instantiation each element of the array can be accessed through an index.
+The type of the Array can be any Geppetto Type.
+A
-An ArrayType defines a type that when instantiated will result A VisualType is an abstract EClass that defines a particular kind of type that can be visualised in the 3D environment.
+VisualType is an abstract EClass that defines a particular kind of type that can be visualised in the 3D environment.
 A VisualType only allows for a VisualValue to be associated to it (e.g. a Cylinder, a Sphere, an